AlgyJr/ios_guides/Creating-a-Custom-Modal-Transition.md

 ### Step 5: Adjust the duration

 The FadeTransition has a duration parameter you can change to get shorter or longer transitions.
+You should experiment with different durations until you get the effect you want.
 The duration parameter uses seconds.

 - Adjust the transition duration.